CS

 #6GWM CannonBest budget loaded$39,490

-#7Toyota TundraBest heavy towing$155,990
+#10Toyota TundraBest heavy towing$155,990

 #1 Best Overall: Ford Ranger

-Pricing kicks off at $37,130 RRP for the XL Single Cab Cab-Chassis 4x2, with the dual-cab pick-up starting from $43,530 (XL 4x2).
-The popular XLT and Sport variants land in the $58,000-$70,000 range, while Wildtrak X and Raptor push past $80,000.
+Pricing kicks off at $37,130 RRP for the XL Single Cab Cab-Chassis 4x2, with the dual-cab pickup starting from $43,530 (XL 4x2).
+The popular XLT and Sport variants land in the $58,000-$70,000 range.
+The Wildtrak (~$74,000), Tremor (~$80,000) and Raptor (~$90,000+) are the off-road flagships.

 #2 Best Reliability and Resale: Toyota HiLux

-Toyota HiLux — best resale value in the Australian ute segment
+Toyota HiLux: best resale value in the Australian ute segment

 #3 Best Value: Isuzu D-Max

 Pricing starts at $41,243 for the SX Single Cab Chassis 4x2, with the X-Terrain 4x4 flagship at around $73,500.
-The X-Rider Crew Cab 4x4 at $65,242 is the sweet spot for most family buyers.
+The X-Rider Crew Cab 4x4 at $65,242 is the sweet spot for most family buyers: dual cab, 4x4, leather, off-road equipment, all the modern safety gear.
+The new BLADE off-road special edition adds Bilstein dampers, all-terrain tyres and a rear differential lock for under $77,000, positioning it directly against the Ranger Tremor.

 #4 Best Warranty: Mitsubishi Triton (10-year cover)